-If a serious immediate threat is confirmed, members of the Assessment Team can launch a message either from the book of prewritten scripts or extemporaneously.
+If a serious immediate threat is confirmed, members of the Assessment Team can authorize the launch of a message either from the book of prewritten scripts or extemporaneously.

-Scripts have been drafted for the following: water main break, power outage, hazardous material spill, tornado watch, tornado warning, suspicious package found, bomb scare, fire on campus, gunman on campus, natural gas leak, campus evacuation, severe weather watch and severe weather warning.
+Scripts have been drafted for water main break, power outage, hazardous material spill, tornado watch, tornado warning, suspicious package found, bomb scare, fire on campus, gunman on campus, natural gas leak, campus evacuation, severe weather watch and severe weather warning.